 Love and Hate Relationship With Wrestling

 "I hear a lot of talk about storylines.
 To me, the best storyline is a good wrestler.
 The best gimmick is a good worker.
-My advice to young wrestlers would be to slow down, but enjoy yourself."
+I advise young wrestlers to slow down but enjoy yourself."

 - It’s a Work: Becoming a Wrestler the Hard Way

 - The Road Warriors: The Back Story Behind Their Formation and TV Debut

 - When Did Wrestling Begin?
 What Were the Very First Wrestlers Like?